Dalton Utilities' 2021 budget includes rate increases for OptiLink TV, water, wastewater and natural gas

-The board of Dalton Utilities on Monday approved a 2021 budget that includes 4.5% rate increases for both water and wastewater as well as increases for natural gas and OptiLink cable television.
+DALTON, Ga. — The board of Dalton Utilities this week approved a 2021 budget that includes 4.5% rate increases for both water and wastewater as well as increases for natural gas and OptiLink cable television.

 Officials said rising prices and increased regulatory requirements are driving up the utility’s costs, but they are trying to keep rates as low as possible.